 The forges and all the buildings in the complex were burned to the ground by the British in September of 1777, three months before the troops went into winter quarters there.

 Louis DuPortail, in his map of the encampment during the winter of 1777-1778, included the ruins of the buildings at the foot of Mt.
 Misery.

 Most of the buildings in Valley Forge (the "community") were built after the Revolution.
-Alot of the early nineteenth century buildings are no longer surviving.
-Most of the farmhouses used as quarters for the officers during the encampment are in the hands of the Valley Forge National Historical Park.
-If you are interested in learning more about the buildings, you can contact them.
-They have done fairly comprehensive studies over the years and have a lot more information than we do.
+A lot of the early nineteenth century buildings are no longer surviving.
+Most of the farmhouses used as quarters for the officers during the encampment are administered by the Valley Forge National Historical Park.